Royal-Navy/design-system/README.md

 ## Component usage guidelines

-Please refer to the [component demo pages](https://docs.royalnavy.io/components) to see live examples, code snippets and details on how to cosume each of the components.
+Please refer to the [component demo pages](https://docs.royalnavy.io/components) to see live examples, code snippets and details on how best to consume each of the components.

 ## Installation & quick start